Didisimmons/MMA-Haircare/TEST.md

 <br/>

 #### **PYTHON**
 * [Pep8 Online validator](http://pep8online.com/): This was used to run our Python code to ensure that all errors, such as trailing whitespace, were removed.
-When this was run through the validator, it was discovered that some whitespaces had been removed and that some variables had been flagged.
+When this was run through the validator, it was discovered that some whitespaces were present and that some variables had been flagged.
 Such as

  - On the checkout /webhooks.py file the local variable 'e' is assigned to but never used which is used in our try block.

  - The following is marked as imported ```checkout.signals' imported but unused``` but unused in the checkout apps.py file, but it is used on the website.

  - Long characters in the projects folder ```settings.py file (Line 136-145) ```have been ignored in order not to break the functionality line.

+ Except for the errors mentioned above, which were ignored, whitespaces were removed from all codes, allowing the code to be error-free.

 <br/>